tobega/tailspin-v0/TailspinReference.md

 ## Testing
-Tests can be defined in a tailspin source file by the keyword `test` followed by a [string literal](#string-literal), a series of assertions and then the keyword `end` followed by the same string literal as after `test`.
+Tests can be defined in a tailspin source file by the keyword `test` followed by a [string literal](#string-literal), a series of assertions (at least one), interspersed by optional statements as needed to set up state, and then the keyword `end` followed by the same string literal as after `test`.

 An assertion is started by the `assert` keyword followed by a _value chain_, then a [matcher](#matchers) and a string description of what you are asserting, e.g.